cloudogu/dogu-development-docs/docs/core/compendium_en.md

 Volumes contains a list of [Volume](#type-volume) which defines [OCI container volumes](https://opencontainers.org/).
 This field is optional.

 Volumes are created during the dogu creation or upgrade.

-Volumes provide a performance boost compared to in-container storage.
+All dynamic data of a Dogu should be stored inside volumes.
+This holds multiple advantages:

+- Data inside volumes is not lost when the Dogu is upgraded.
+- Data inside volumes can be backed up and restored.
+See [needsbackup] flag.
+- The access to data stored inside volumes is much faster than to data stored inside the Dogu container.

 Examples: